jamesturk/DataForGood-chicago/README.md

 ![image](https://github.com/uchicago-capp-30320/DataForGood-chicago/assets/111541644/2702373e-7d53-4348-8892-9e377a31a692)

-The first visualization presented to you will be a bar graph.
+The first visualization presented to you will be a bar graph of the indicator values for the selected geographic areas and years.

 To switch the axes of the bar graph, select the  "Switch Axes" button.
 To display the bar graph in full screen mode, click on the bar icon to the right and selecting "View in Full screen".
 Hover over the bars for the geographic area name and the indicator value.